browserengineering/book/book/http.md

         s.close()
 ```

-It's that body that we're going to display, so let's return that:
+It's the body that we're going to display, so let's return that:

 ``` {.python}
 class URL: